abdreams/CompetitiveProgramming/README.md

 ### Summary

-1. Updated the chatbot configuration to include quick replies.
-2. Created a QuickReply widget for predefined messages.
+1. Ensure the `QuickReply` component is correctly defined.
+2. Correctly configure the chatbot in `chatbotConfig.js`.
-3. Enhanced the action provider to handle routing and additional actions.
+3. Update the `ActionProvider` and `MessageParser` to handle user inputs and route them appropriately.
-4. Updated the message parser to recognize new commands.
-5. Styled the quick replies for better user experience.
-6. Integrated the chatbot with your main application.
+4. Integrate the chatbot component into your application.

-This setup provides a more interactive chatbot experience with quick reply options and the ability to route users to different parts of your application based on their input.
+With these changes, you should have a chatbot that provides predefined message options and can navigate users to different parts of your application based on their input.